Ammulu-maddi/project33/README.md

 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About Us, Contact, Menu, health topics and health related information etc.
 - User can know about health information through this website.
-- Included the feedback Survey form to increase the scope of improvement
+- Included the feedback Survey form to increase the scope of improvement.

 ## Screenshots.